patchamama/fullstackopen-part0-2/part0/README.md

 _https://fullstackopen.com/en/part0_

+## 0.1-0.3

+_This exercise is not submitted to GitHub, it's enough to just read the tutorial_

 ## 0.4: New note diagram

 <details>
-<summary>Diagram of communication browser-server after click in new note</summary>
+<summary>Diagram of communication browser-server after click in the _save_ button</summary>
 <pre>
 browser->server: HTTP POST https://studies.cs.helsinki.fi/exampleapp/new_note
 server-->browser: State 302 redirect to https://studies.cs.helsinki.fi/exampleapp/notes